 Enter a name for the storage account.
 A warning will appear if the name is not globally unique.

 Click on pricing tiers to display the Pricing Tiers blade.
-Select LRS and click Select in the lower left corner of the blade.
+Select Locally Redundant and click Select in the lower left corner of the blade.